firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-concat.md

 | :---------------- | :-------------------------------------------------------------------------------------- | :----------|
 | `<array> [, ...n]` | The arrays to be combined.
 If only one array is given, an identical array is returned. | `<array>`  |

-## Return Types
+## Return Type
-`ARRAY`
+`ARRAY` of the same type as the input arrays

 ## Example
 {: .no_toc}

-In the following example, two arrays are combined to show all of the levels in a particular video game:
+In the following example, two arrays are combined to show all of the levels in a particular game:

 ```sql
 SELECT